nontan-rh/proction/docs/introduction.md

 ## About

-Proction is a utility library for computation-heavy tasks that provides:
+Proction is a utility library for versatile dataflow-based tasks that provides:

 - Fine-grained resource management
 - Parallel processing with fine-grained control